-By January 31, 2022, churches must furnish Copy B of Form 1099-NEC ("statement for recipient of miscellaneous income") to any self-employed person to whom the church paid nonemployee compensation of \$600 or more in 2021.
-This form (rather than a W-2) should be provided to clergy who report their federal income taxes as self-employed, since the Tax Court and the IRS have both ruled that a worker who receives a W-2 rather than a 1099-NEC is presumed to be an employee.
-Form 1099-NEC include evangelists, guest speakers, and contractors.
+By January 31, 2023, churches must furnish Copy B of Form 1099-NEC Nonemployee Compensation to any self-employed person to whom the church paid nonemployee compensation of \$600 or more in 2022.
+This form (rather than a W-2) should be provided to clergy who report their federal income taxes as self-employed, since the Tax Court and the IRS have both ruled that a worker who receives a W-2 rather than a 1099-NEC is presumed to be an employee rather than self-employed.
+The reverse is also true; when a worker receives a 1099-NEC rather than a W-2, the worker is presumed not to be an employee and is ineligible for favorable tax treatment of employer-provided benefits.